-Although this method requires boiling the tea leaves instead of flash-brewing them, we believe it is important to take a ceremonial approach to any tea session you are about to have.
-Treat the experience as you would with gongfu cha.
+Although this requires boiling the tea leaves instead of flash-brewing them, we recommend taking a ceremonial approach to any tea session you are about to have.
+Treat the experience as you would with Gong Fu Cha.
 For this reason, it is best to have a portable heat source.
-Although stove-top also works fine, as long as you are willing to stay in your kitchen for the duration of the tea ritual.
-Furthermore, it would help if you prepared an extra tea kettle/thermos with already hot boiled water for adding into the vessel where the tea will be boiled.
+Stove-top works fine, too, as long as you are willing to stay in your kitchen for the duration of the tea ritual.
+Plus, it would help if you prepared an extra tea kettle/thermos with hot boiled water for adding into the tea boiling vessel.

-- Add the tea leaves into the whirlpool.
-This will help the leaves sink to the bottom and evenly brew (the amount of tea leaves will depend on your brewing vessel, follow instructions for western-style brewing)
+• Add the tea leaves into the whirlpool.
+It will help sink the leaves to the bottom and ensure an even brew (the amount of tea leaves will depend on your brewing vessel, follow instructions for western-style brewing)

-Tea boiling ceremonies last as long as gong fu tea ceremonies, and often even longer.
+Tea boiling ceremonies last as long as Gong Fu tea ceremonies, often even longer.
 Usually, they can last up to 3 hours.
 As the boiling method gradually extracts more from the tea leaves, it is possible to enjoy them for a longer time.
 The tea reaches its best taste after about an hour of the tea ceremony.
 Especially so in the case of hei cha and pu-erh, this is when the tea becomes exceptionally sweet and smooth.

 Boiling Spent Leaves

 Using the tea leaves to their fullest extent is one of the best ways to honor a tea.
 Pouring tea to the last drop is one way.
 But how about when the tea leaves have already been spent and are faint in flavor?
-The tea leaves still hold plenty of nutrients even after they have already been brewed many times and lost most of their flavor.
+The tea leaves still hold plenty of nutrients even after being brewed many times and losing most of their flavor.